chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 My career began at Jinji Network Technology, where I built a solid foundation in frontend development using React and also gained my first experience in cross-platform mobile development with React Native.

-From there, I moved to Blitz Interactive Entertainment.
+From there, I moved to Blitz Interactive Entertainment, I took on more responsibility.
 A key project was building a proprietary instant messaging system.
 This was where I deepened my backend skills with Spring Boot.

-In my most recent role as a Senior Frontend Developer at Toyou Feiji, I shifted into a leadership position.
-I led the technical architecture for storage management platform redesign using Vue.js and TypeScript, which significantly improved maintainability.
-I also focused heavily on optimizing the developer workflow—for instance, by migrating to Vite to achieve over 60% faster build times.
+In my most recent role as a Senior Frontend Developer at Toyou Feiji, I took on a leadership role.
+I led the technical architecture of the storage management platform redesign using Vue.js and TypeScript, improving system scalability and maintainability.
+I also focused on optimizing the developer workflow, by migrating to Vite to achieve over 60% faster build times.
 I had the opportunity to mentor three junior developers.

 Now, I've moved to Germany to seek a new challenge in a more advanced tech environment.
 I'm looking for a dedicated frontend role where I can apply my skills and experience.
 I'm very excited about the possibility of contributing to your team.

 > What were your key contributions at Toyou Feiji?

 Sure.
 For the past two years at Toyou Feiji, I worked as a Senior Frontend Developer with full-stack responsibilities.
 My main focus was on improving the performance, architecture, and overall developer experience for our storage management platforms.
-I'd say my key contributions fall into three main areas.
+My key contributions fall into three main areas.

 First, my primary project was leading the architectural redesign of our centralized storage platform.
 The old system had no clear separation between frontend and backend, making it difficult to maintain and scale.
 So, I led the design of a completely new frontend architecture using Vue.js and TypeScript.
 This created a much more scalable, component-based system.
 As a result, our codebase became type-safe and significantly easier to work with, which really boosted the team's development speed.